Individual Certification Programs

 Source Inspector Webinar

-Inspectioneering recently hosted a webinar, "The Role of the Source Inspector in the Quality Assurance Process", presented by ICP Subject Matter Expert, John Reynolds.
+API recently teamed with Inspectioneering to host a webinar, "The Role of the Source Inspector in the Quality Assurance Process", which was presented by ICP Subject Matter Expert, John Reynolds.
 If you are interested in the Source Inspector Certification program and want to learn more, please take a look at the informative session here:

 Source Inspectors are in high demand and low supply.
 The oil & gas and chemical processing industries need more qualified, competent, certified Source Inspec...

 Starting with the October 2017 exam window, the total time allotted for candidates to complete the 510, 570, 653, TES, SI, 936, 580, 571, and 577 exams will reduced.
 Read the full announcement here.

 Attention: Change to Refund Policy

 Effective immediately, the API Refund Policy for ICP applicants has been updated.
 Please review the policy prior to submitting refund requests to confirm the eligibility of an applicant to receive a refund.

 June 8, 2017